augchan42/augchan42.github.io/_posts/2025-01-17-Brainstorming a Novel Theory with AI.md

 ---
 layout: post
-title: "Brainstorming a new theory of Self-Directed Learning for AI, with AI"
+title: "Brainstorming a New Theory of Self-Directed Learning for AI, with AI"
 author: "Aug"
 date: 2025-01-17
 header-style: text